How to upload your own map

 - A TopoJSON file must have the root "type" property value of "Topology".

 - If you are uploading a GeoJSON file, it must have the root "type" property value of "FeatureCollection".
-This is because the expected input is a collection of regions with named properties.
 Other values such as "Geometry", "Feature" and "GeometryCollection" will not be accepted.

 6. Upload the map to Datawrapper